Important Dates and Discoveries

 - Reionization, 150 million to 1 billion years:

 The first quasars form from gravitational collapse, and the intense radiation they emit reionizes the surrounding universe, the second of two major phase changes of hydrogen gas in the universe (the first being the Recombination period).
-From this point on, most of the universe goes from being neutral back to being composed of ionized plasma and galaxies.
+From this point on, most of the universe goes from being neutral back to being composed of ionized plasma.

 - Star and Galaxy Formation, 300 - 500 million years onwards: